hyungjikim26/finalProject335/README.md

 ## Overview of the Software

 This software is a Java implementation of the game 2048.
 The GUI is implemented using Java Swing.
+The software uses a Model-View-Control design.
+The Board class acts as the model, with the Controller class as the controller and the BoardGUI class as the view.

 ## WOW Factors